chasinglogic/dfm/README.md

 See the Usage Notes below for some quick info on what to expect from other dfm commands.

-### Quick Start (No existing dotfiles repo)
+### Quick Start (No existing dotfiles repository)

-If you do not have a dotfiles repo the best place to start is with `dfm init`
+If you don't have a dotfiles repository the best place to start is with `dfm init`

 ```bash
 dfm init my-new-profile